-- In the Recording Policies subtree, right-click the Policy, and then click Edit.
+- 1. In the Recording Policies subtree, right-click the Policy, and then click Edit.
 The Policy opens in the Policy Editor. - 2.
 To modify existing Rules, right-click in the field, and then choose options.
-See "Defining a Recording Policy Rule" on page 63 for instructions for defining each field. - To remove an item from a Rule, do one of the following: - If the field contains more than one item, and you are removing only one of the items, right-click the item, and then click Remove. - If the field contains only one item or you want to remove all items, right-click the field, and then click Any or None (depending on the field). - To add a new Rule, see "Adding a Rule to a Recording Policy" on page - 4.
+See "Defining a Recording Policy Rule" on page 62 for instructions for defining each field. - To remove an item from a Rule, do one of the following: - If the field contains more than one item, and you are removing only one of the items, right-click the item, and then click Remove. - If the field contains only one item or you want to remove all items, right-click the field, and then click Any or None (depending on the field). - 3.
+To add a new Rule, see "Adding a Rule to a Recording Policy" on page 61. - 4.
 When your changes are complete, click the Save icon on the Performance Manager toolbar to save your changes and download them to the Spans.
 The changes do not take effect on the Spans until the Policy is saved and downloaded.
 To ensure that the copy on the Server and the copy on the Spans always match, you cannot save changes to an installed Policy without downloading it to the Spans.

-Saving a Copy of a Policy

-Use the following procedure to create a new Policy with all of the attributes of another Policy.

-To create a new Policy based on another Policy

-- Open the Policy on which you want to base the new Policy.
-The Policy appears in the Policy Editor. - 2.
-On the main menu, click File | Save As.
-The New Policy dialog box appears. - 3.
-Type the name for the new Policy, and then click OK.
-The new Policy appears in the Policy Editor and in the Recording Policies subtree. - 4.
-Make modifications to the Rules as needed, and then click File | Save.

-Renaming a Policy

-To rename a Policy

-1. Right-click the Policy that you want to rename, and then click Rename.
+Saving a Copy of Use the following procedure to create a new Policy with all of the attributes of another Policy. a Policy To create a new Policy based on another Policy 1.
+Open the Policy on which you want to base the new Policy.
+The Policy appears in the Policy Editor .
+2. On the main menu, click File Save As .
+The New Policy dialog box appears.
+3. Type the name for the new Policy, and then click OK .
+The new Policy appears in the Policy Editor and in the Recording Policies subtree.
+4. Make modifications to the Rules as needed, and then click File Save .
+Renaming a To rename a Policy Policy Right-click the Policy that you want to rename, and then click Rename.
 The Rename Policy dialog box appears.

-- 2. In the Enter New Name of Policy dialog box, delete the old name, and then type the new name. - 3.
-Click OK.

-Deleting a Recording Policy

-You can delete a Policy that you no longer intend to use.
+Rename Policy Enter New Name of Policy Main Office OK Cancel 2.
+In the Enter New Name of Policy dialog box, delete the old name, and then type the new name.
+3. Click OK .
+Deleting a Recording Policy You can delete a Policy that you no longer intend to use.
 You cannot delete an installed Policy; it must be uninstalled before you can delete it.

-If you want to deactivate a Policy without deleting it, see "Uninstalling a Recording Policy" on page 69.

-To delete a Policy

-- 1. In the Recording Policies subtree, right-click the Policy, and then click Delete.
-A verification message box appears. - 2.
-Click Yes.
+If you want to deactivate a Policy without deleting it, see "Uninstalling a Recording Policy" on page 68.
+To delete a Policy 1.
+In the Recording Policies subtree, right-click the Policy, and then click Delete .
+A verification message box appears.
+2. Click Yes .
 The Policy is deleted from the ETM Database.

-Uninstalling a Recording Policy

-When you uninstall a Policy from a Span Group, the default Policy is installed on that Span Group.
+Uninstalling a Recording Policy When you uninstall a Policy from a Span Group, the default Policy is installed on that Span Group.
 The default Policy contains the Implied Rule only.

-To uninstall a Policy

-In the Recording Policies subtree, right-click the Policy, and then click Uninstall.
+To uninstall a Policy 1.
+In the Recording Policies subtree, right-click the Policy, and then click Uninstall .

 A verification window appears, reminding you that the default Policy will be installed in place of the current Policy.

-Click Yes to continue.
+2. Click Yes to continue.